ahmedmoaaz/Timeloop/README.md

 # Timeloop
-AI auto journaling web app which gives your surfing and browsing summary to improve productivity
+AI auto journaling web app which gives your surfing and browsing summary to improve productivity using
+# Nextjs , Prisma , React, Tailwind , Langchain, Open AI API